Medical Affairs: A Complete Guide for Healthcare Professionals

 The Medical Science Liaison (MSL) position originated in 1967 at the Upjohn Company.
 Initially, it was done by the sales reps to respond to doctors’ scientific questions.

-In the long run, medical professionals were trained to replace it, and the position shifted to Medical Affairs so that no biased information could be given.
+In the long run, medical professionals were trained to replace it, and the position shifted to Medical Operations to ensure that no biased information could be provided.

-By the 2000s, medical affairs expanded to include evidence generation, scientific publications, medical education, and patient engagement.
+By the 2000s, the role expanded to include evidence generation, scientific publications, medical education, and patient engagement.

-As treatment becomes more complicated, medical affairs assist doctors, patients, and other interested parties know about real-world safety, effectiveness, and data.
+As treatment becomes more complex, medical affairs support doctors, patients, and other stakeholders in understanding real-world safety, effectiveness, and data.

-Medical Affairs has become a strategic pillar of healthcare that helps connect science and society with quality medical knowledge.
+Medical Affairs has become a strategic pillar of healthcare, helping to connect science and society with high-quality medical knowledge.

-Now that we’ve seen how Medical Affairs evolved, let’s look at the core functions professionals perform today.
+Now that we’ve seen how Medical Affairs has evolved, let’s examine the core functions that professionals perform today.

 Source: medicalaffairs(1)